 If you’re single and dating, you might at times find yourself thinking things like :

 “Am I secretly wearing a kick-me-sign on my heart?”

 “What the heck was I thinking getting involved with him/her?”

-Prince Harming Syndrome mixes the latest psychological research on relationships with the philosophy of Aristotle with Karen’s personal experiences to create an intimately witty and empowering self help book for women of all ages looking to break their bad habits for good!
-Karen will teach you how to seek out the 5 essentials for true love NONE OF THEM being what you’d normally think about looking for!
+Prince Harming Syndrome mixes the latest psychological research on relationships with the philosophy of Aristotle!
+(And yes, Prince Harming Syndrome applies equally to Princess Harmings!)
+I teach you how to seek out the 5 essentials for true love.
+Chances are many of these are not presently what you’d normally think about looking for!

-For example, one essential is to seek a guy who “values growing.”
-If your man doesn’t value growing, then your relationship won’t survive because a relationship is only as strong as its weakest moments – how you each handle stress and conflict.
-If your man values growing, during tough times he will be open to discussing problems, meeting your needs and evolving so as to make sure problems don’t keep repeating.
+For example, one essential is to seek a partner who “values growing.”
+If your partner doesn’t value growing, then your relationship won’t survive because a relationship is only as strong as its weakest moments – how you each handle stress and conflict.
+If your partner values growing, during tough times they will be open to discussing problems, meeting your needs and evolving so as to make sure problems don’t keep repeating.

 Some Common Questions & Somewhat Uncommon Answers